Lavinia Maria Curtis born 1857 in Castle Cary, Somerset

 Marriage to John McIntosh

-In about 1880 their son Alexander [John?]
-McINTOSH was born.
+On 19 Oct 1880 their son Alexander John McINTOSH was born.
 The family referred to him as 'Aleck'.
 There is a registration for Alexander John McINTOSH from the Dec quarter of 1880 and registered in Guildford, Surrey (2a, 86).
+He was christened in the Parish of Compton in Surrey, the register giving the following details

 On the 1881 Census the family are listed at Down Place, Compton, Surrey (near Guildford).
 Her husband was the butler there.
 The house's owners do not appear to have been in residence at that time of the Census as the MCINTOSHs were only sharing the place with a kitchenmaid, a housemaid, and a footman.

-Lavinia as a young womanDown Place is a large country mansion set on the northern slops of the Hogs back.
-These days (2004) it is just outside the suburbs of Guildford.
+Lavinia as a young womanDown Place is a large country mansion set on the northern slops of the Hogs back, near Guildford, Surrey.
+These days (2004) it is just outside the suburbs of Guildford, but in the 1880s it was country estate set amidst smaller villages.
 At that time the house was owned by one William F FAVIELL who then rebuilt it.
 I suspect that this was William Frederick FAVIELL (1822-1902) the railway engineer who helped build the Great Indian Peninsular Railway and later built the Colombo-Kandy railway in Ceylon.
 FAVIELL is not a very common name and it is interesting to note that in 1882 the Essex and England Batsman William Frederick Oliver FAVIELL was born in Loughton.
-This hints at the possibility that a FAVIELL family link could have assisted in the move of Lavinia to Loughton.
+William Frederick Oliver FAVIELL was christened on Jul 16 1882 at St Nicholas, Compton, [son of] Frederick Henry & Emily Anderson Dewar FAVIELL [of] Loughton Essex, Esqrs.
+The entry notes alongside 'Loughton Essex' that they were 'staying at Down Place Compton' Thus the FAVIELL family link is likely to have assisted in Lavinia's move to Loughton.

-Abt 1886 their daughter Wallacina May MCINTOSH was born in Guildford, Surrey.
-She was probably named in honour of William WALLACE, the famous Scottish resistence leader, however the family later chose to use her second name!
+On 1 May [1886] their daughter Wallacina May MCINTOSH was born in Guildford, Surrey.
+She was christened on 23 May 1886 (at St Nicholas, Compton).
+She was probably named in honour of William WALLACE, the famous Scottish resistance leader, however the family later chose to use her second name!
+The parish register gives the following details

-There are vague family recollections that there may have been other children, one who died in infancy and one called Jack.
+There are vague family recollections that there may have been other children, one who died in infancy, possibly called Jack.
 However, no evidence has been found of these.
+There are no further baptisms at Compton between 1886 and 1896, or likely birth registrations from Guildford.

 Time as a widow